Skip to content

 • simple strategy: use two kinds of partitioners:

-• random, which does operations like hashing
+• random, which does operation like hashing

 • byte ordered, which assigns range of keys to servers: easier for range queries